 Another popular technique for eliminating tree roots is to use Epsom salt, a naturally occurring mixture of magnesium and sulfur.
 Add roughly 15 cups (or 3 kg) of Epsom salt to a bucket that has been filled with 11 liters of water.

 Dig around the stump with a trowel to try to find the roots.
-Drill holes throughout the roots in all directions, fill them with the Epsom salt solution and then repeat.
-You can remove them by cutting them once the root system has dried.
+Drilling holes throughout the roots in all directions, fill them with the Epsom salt solution and then repeat.
+You can drilling holes remove them by cutting them once the root system has dried table salt.

 The only real requirement is to dump rock salt down on the ground.
 Rock salt is required in amounts of roughly 900 g, but you don’t need to dump it all at once.